Deploying Application JARs to Apache Geode Members

 gfsh> undeploy --groups=MemberGroup1

 Only JAR files that have been previously deployed on members in the MemberGroup1 group will be undeployed.

-To see a list of all deployed JARs in your distributed system:
+To see a list of all deployed JAR files in your cluster:

 gfsh> list deployed